Near Petralona, Chalkidiki, Macedonia (Makedonia).

 |1974-1975||excavation of section S.A1 by Dr. Aris N. Poulianos.|

 The major excavations were made by the anthropologist Dr. Aris N. Poulianos, who spent many years in the caves.
 He published many articles in various periodicals, especially in Anthropos, the Greek Anthropology Magazine.
 He wrote a book, which is available in Greek, English and German.
-His theories always were an affront to the established palaeontology, so he had various problems, but many of his theories seem to be accepted now.
+His theories always were an affront to the established palaeontology, so he had various problems.
 However, the controversy, especially on the topic dating, is easy to discover in the little literature list above.
+He estimated the age to be 700,000 years, others estimated 70,000 years, geopysical dating revealed an age between 160,000 and 240,000.
+However, he cannot be convinced by simple facts, and being quite charismatic he even convinced other scientists.

 The finds, including bones of hyenas, lions, deer and other animals, are presented to the visitors in the nearby museum.
 Numerous bones, skulls and stone tools made of flint, bauxite and quartz.
 Many bones are encrusted with cave coral, some are part of a bone breccia.
 All exhibits are explained in Greek and English.
 This museum is really worth a visit!